Prithika-18/h3-spatial-indexing/README.md

 ## IMPLEMENTATION

-Step 1:Set up the project with React, Deck.gl, React-Map-GL, and other required libraries (geo-layers ,react-map-gl, h3-js, papaparse ).
+Step 1:Set up the project with React, Deck.gl,H3-Spatial indexing and other required libraries (geo-layers ,react-map-gl, h3-js, papaparse ).

 Step 2:Get an API key from **MapTiler** and Store the API key in a variable **MAPTILER_API_KEY**.